 A few scanning tips

 High speed photography of milk drops requires a very fast flash to stop the motion up close.
 Camera shutters and studio lights are not fast enough for this special duty, however camera speedlights used at their low power settings typically are fast enough.
 The next page is about why this difference, but first, this page shows evidence about the truth of it.
 The photo series below compares a Nikon SB-800 speedlight to Alien Bees B400 and B800 studio lights, to show this difference of how well the flash stops the motion of a falling milk drop.
-Speedlights at lower powers are incredibly fast.
+The Alienbees are relatively fast in the studio flash category, but Speedlights at lower powers are incredibly fast.
 Bigger studio units (like B800) are naturally slower than smaller units (B400), see next page.

 For these pictures, the milk drop falls through a sensor gate, which triggers a timer, which delays for a time corresponding to the milk drop falling 24 inches (about 61 cm), and then it triggers the flash to capture the picture.
 The timer is adjusted so that the drop has fallen to the exact place where the camera was waiting, 24 inches below.
 Shutter speed was on Bulb, manually opened typically about 1.5 seconds, ready while the drop was dropped and the flash was triggered, then the shutter was closed.
 The continuous ambient room light was dim, so that the slower shutter speed would not blur the fast action already stopped by the faster flash.
 The front of the Nikon 60 mm macro lens was about 4 inches from the milk drop, and was set to f/16 on all frames (even for the SB-800 at 1/128 power).
-Flash distance was varied in each frame to hold the same metered exposure, ranging from a few inches to about 15 feet for the B800 at full power (ISO 200).
+Flash distance was varied in each frame to hold the same metered f/16 exposure, ranging from several inches to about 15 feet for the B800 at full power (ISO 200).
 The ruler markings are cm and mm.
 The bright streak is the reflection of the flash from the moving milk drop.
+The trailing tail below it shows where the milk drop was at the time when the flash finally weakened to zero output.
 You can click any one for a larger photo.

 |Nikon SB-800||AlienBees B400||AlienBees B800|